Seneca-BSA/bsa/docs/aig240/lab1.md

 ### Remapping `turtle_teleop_key`

 1. To control `turtle2`, you need a second teleop node.
 However, if you try to run the same command as before, you will notice that this one also controls `turtle1`.
-The way to change this behavior is by remapping the `cmd_vel` topic.
+The way to change this behavior is by remapping the `cmd_vel` topic and provide a new name for the node.

     In a new terminal, source ROS, and run:

-        rosrun turtlesim turtle_teleop_key turtle1/cmd_vel:=turtle2/cmd_vel
+        rosrun turtlesim turtle_teleop_key turtle1/cmd_vel:=turtle2/cmd_vel __name:=teleop_turtle2

     Now, you can move `turtle2` when this terminal is active, and `turtle1` when the other terminal running `turtle_teleop_key` is active.